DataDog/integrations-core/docs/dev/new_check_howto.md

 A Check is a Python class with the following requirements:

+* If running with Agent v7+ it should be Python 3 compatible, Python 2 otherwise.
 * It must derive from `AgentCheck`
 * It must provide a method with this signature: `check(self, instance)`